djwrisley/HDME/_pages/program.md

 ## Week 1

+In the first week of the course we conduct a critical review of a range of spatial humanities projects: their scope and the rhetorical strategies they employ for spatial storytelling and argument.
+We will begin by reflecting on how location-based research might be incorporated into research projects in different disciplines (cinema, art history, anthropology, history, literature, etc.) as well as the challenges of incorporating a spatial dimension into research.
+We will learn about the creation of data in formats relevant to spatial humanities projects (using gazetteers, mobile data collection, off-the-shelf software) as well as some basic querying in order to perform repetitive tasks for building a spatial dataset.
+Students will be introduced to normalization and data wrangling techniques and will contrast the manual, slow creation of data with more automated forms of analysis.
+We will set up a collective project using _in situ_ data collection in Besançon using a static site in Github pages.

 ### Session 1a

 | session | date & time | topic | pedagogical objective | reading | platform / data |